 Nothing more has to said to be burned at the stake!
 We all know the disadvantages of Waterfall Software Development, A.K.A.
 Big Design Up Front, A.K.A. pure evil.
 But before we condemn Waterfall and every company for applying it, we should understand the context when it was created.
 "Standing on the shoulder of giants" is… Continue reading Waterfall good things

-On my life as a developers, I have been in several stages.
+On my life as a developer, I have been in several stages.
 On the beginning I was mesmerized with what I could do with code.
 I really thought I was an excellent developer.
 Until I found out is was only my narrow perception.
 I started hiding my code, afraid of what others would think.
 I… Continue reading Best code I’ve ever written